 - 1. Ensure a positive start to life for children, young people and their families - 2.
 Support older people to be independent, safe and well - 3.
 Encourage healthy lifestyles and behaviours in all actions and activities while respecting people's personal choices - 4.
 Create a safe environment and help to build strong communities, wellbeing and mental health - 5.
 Create a sustainable environment in which communities can flourish - 6.
-Work together effectively www.cambridgeshire.gov.uk/info/20004/health_and_keeping_well/548/cambridgeshire health_and_wellbeing_board
+Work together effectively

-Further details of these priorities are available in the executive summary of the Cambridgeshire HWB Strategy and the full HWB Strategy 2012-17, available on:
+Further details of these priorities are available in the executive summary of the Cambridgeshire HWB Strategy and the full HWB Strategy 2012-17, available at: